dolittle007/dolittle007.github.io/_posts/2023-03-13-HiC-data-analysis.md

 #### Step2: Recording valid ligation events

-We use the __parse__ module of the __pairtools__ pipeline to find ligation junctions in Micro-C (and other proximity ligation) libraries.
+We use the __parse__ module of the __pairtools__ pipeline to find ligation junctions in Hi-C (and other proximity ligation) libraries.
 When a ligation event is identified in the alignment file the pairtools pipeline will record the outer-most (5’) aligned base pair and the strand of each one of the paired reads into __.pairsam__ file (pairsam format captures SAM entries together with the Hi-C pair information).
 In addition, it will also asign a pair type for each event. e.g. if both reads aligned uniquely to only one region in the genome, the type UU (Unique-Unique) will be assigned to the pair.
 The following steps are necessary to identify the high quality valid pairs over low quality events (e.g. due to low mapping quality):

 __pairtools parse__ options